Registered Student Organizations

 Note: Not being an RSO does not preclude your organization from meeting in public spaces.

-Some inactive and frozen RSOs potentially have to undergo the new application process.
+RSOs that have been inactive or frozen for over potentially have to undergo the new application process.
 To determine the next steps for your organization, please contact the Secretary of the Registry.

 Applications for RSOs are evaluated in accordance with the SGA by-laws (Title VII, Chapter VII).